Last Refreshed: 12/6/2023 11:55:33 AM

-At Ahold Delhaize, we seek to make a positive impact in the communities where we operate and be good neighbors.
-One way we do this is by paying taxes in a way that takes into consideration social and corporate responsibility and the interests of all our stakeholders.
-Our overall tax approach is in line with Ahold Delhaize’s Business Principles, Healthy and Sustainable strategy and Code of Conduct.
+At Ahold Delhaize, we seek to make a positive impact in the communities where our brands operate and be good neighbors.
+We do this by paying taxes in a way that takes into consideration social and corporate responsibility and the interests of all our stakeholders.
+Our overall tax approach is in line with Ahold Delhaize’s Business Principles, ESG strategy and Code of Conduct.

-Our tax policy (that applies to all consolidated group entities) consists of five main tax principles: transparency, accounting and governance, compliance, relationships with authorities and business structure.
+Our tax policy, which applies to all consolidated group entities, consists of five main tax principles: transparency, accountability and governance, compliance, relationships with authorities and business structure.
 Our tax principles are aligned with The B Team’s Responsible Tax Principles, developed by a group of leading companies, with involvement from civil society, investors and representatives from international institutions.
 In 2017, The B Team brought together the heads of Tax from nine multinationals to develop the Responsible Tax Principles, which raise the bar on how businesses approach tax and transparency and help forge a new consensus around what responsible tax practice looks like.

-For further reference to how Ahold Delhaize complies with the Tax Governance code reference is made to the below document.
+For further reference to how Ahold Delhaize complies with the Tax Governance Code, please refer to the document below.

 Transparency

-We are proud of the fact that by paying our share of taxes in the countries where we operate, we contribute to economic and social development in these countries.
-Also, with our total tax contribution, we support the UN Sustainable Development Goals.
+By paying our share of taxes in the countries where we have operations, we contribute to economic and social development in these countries.
+Also, with our total tax contribution, we support the UN SDGs.

-The total tax contribution, corporate income tax payments and corporate income tax accrued reported per country are summarized below.
+The total tax contribution and corporate income tax payments that were reported per country are summarized below.

 Tax incentives

-We define tax incentives as fiscal measures designed by governments to stimulate investment and encourage growth, or a change in behaviour, by providing more favourable tax treatment to some activities or sectors.
+We define tax incentives as fiscal measures designed by governments to stimulate investment and encourage growth or a change in behavior by providing more favorable tax treatment to some activities or sectors.

 Ahold Delhaize does make limited use of tax incentives.
-The main material tax incentives applied by Ahold Delhaize in the various jurisdictions where we operate are:
+The main tax incentives applied by Ahold Delhaize in the various jurisdictions where our brands operate are:

 Wage tax credits